victor-porcar/TimelapseDNGInterpolator2/README.md

 # DNG Images Settings Interpolator

 This is a Java tool to interpolate settings from a list of images in format [DNG](https://www.adobe.com/content/dam/acom/en/products/photoshop/pdfs/dng_spec_1.4.0.0.pdf), which is an open RAW specification for images created by Adobe.

-In particular it modifies the settings XMP definition embedded in a DNG image.
+I created for my own use, just for fun.
+However, I believe it could be useful for somebody else, so I made it publicly avaialable under license Apache

 Adobe offers a [free tool](https://helpx.adobe.com/es/photoshop/using/adobe-dng-converter.html) to convert any RAW custom format to DNG